-Since its reaccreditation in 2017, the Master of Science in Business Information Systems at the Ludwigshafen University of Business and Society, which has proven itself since 2007, leads you to a Master of Science in Business Information Systems with a focus on Data Science & Consulting.
+The Master of Science in Business Information Systems at the Ludwigshafen University of Business and Society, which has been established since 2007, leads you to the Master of Science in Business Information Systems with a focus on Data Science & Consulting since the reaccreditation in 2017.

 Information technology in particular is known to be subject to very rapid change.
 Professional conferences, publications and corporate strategies show that the "digital transformation"ofthe economy is steadily progressing through the areas of "Big Data" and the "Internet-of-Things".
 This transformation is the focus of the Master's degree program in Business Information Systems with a concentration in Data Science and Consulting.